gmberton/VPR-methods-evaluation/README.md

 ## Acknowledgements

-If you use this repository please cite our benchmark paper
+If you use this repository please cite our paper
 ```
-@inProceedings{Berton_CVPR_2022_benchmark,
+@inproceedings{Berton_2023_EigenPlaces,
+  title={EigenPlaces: Training Viewpoint Robust Models for Visual Place Recognition},
-    author    = {Berton, Gabriele and Mereu, Riccardo and Trivigno, Gabriele and Masone, Carlo and
+  author={Berton, Gabriele and Trivigno, Gabriele and Caputo, Barbara and Masone, Carlo},
-                 Csurka, Gabriela and Sattler, Torsten and Caputo, Barbara},
-    title     = {Deep Visual Geo-localization Benchmark},
-    booktitle = {CVPR},
-    month     = {June},
-    year      = {2022},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+  year={2023},
+  month={October},
+  pages={11080-11090}
 }
 ```

 Kudos to the authors of [NetVLAD](https://github.com/Relja/netvlad), [SFRS](https://github.com/yxgeee/OpenIBL), [CosPlace](https://github.com/gmberton/CosPlace), [Conv-AP](https://github.com/amaralibey/gsv-cities), [MixVPR](https://github.com/amaralibey/mixVPR), [EigenPlaces](https://github.com/gmberton/EigenPlaces), [AnyLoc](https://github.com/AnyLoc/AnyLoc) for open sourcing their models' weights.
 The code for each model has been taken from their respective repositories, excpet for the code for NetVLAD which has been taken from [hloc](https://github.com/cvg/Hierarchical-Localization).
+Make sure to cite them if you use each model's code.